-- 1. The spouse of the Subscriber unless the marriage has been ended by a legal, effective decree of dissolution, divorce or separation. - 2.
-Children to age 26.

-"Children" means:

-- the Subscriber's biological and adopted sons and daughters; - a grandchild who lives with the Subscriber in a regular child-parent relationship where the grandchild receives no support or maintenance from the parent and where the Subscriber is a court-appointed guardian of the grandchild; - a stepchild (i.e. the son or daughter of the Subscriber's current spouse); or - a child, other than a grandchild or stepchild, for whom the Subscriber is a court-appointed guardian, but does not include a foster child. - 3.
-Reaching age 26 will not end the covered child's coverage under the plan as long as the child is, and remains both: - a. incapable of self-sustaining employment, or of returning to school as a full-time student, by reason of mental or physical handicap; and - b. dependent upon the Subscriber for support and maintenance.
+- The spouse of the Subscriber unless the marriage has been ended by a legal, effective decree of dissolution, divorce or separation. - Children to age 26.
+"Children" means: - the Subscriber's biological and adopted sons and daughters; - a grandchild who lives with the Subscriber in a regular childparent relationship where the grandchild receives no support or maintenance from the parent and where the Subscriber is a court-appointed guardian of the grandchild; - a stepchild (i.e. the son or daughter of the Subscriber's current spouse); or - a child, other than a grandchild or stepchild, for whom the Subscriber is a court-appointed guardian, but does not include a foster child. - Reaching age 26 will not end the covered child's coverage under the plan as long as the child is, and remains: incapable of selfsustaining employment, by reason of mental or physical handicap; unmarried; and dependent upon the Subscriber for support and maintenance.

-Proof of the requirements stated above must be received from the Subscriber within 31 days of the child's reaching age 26 and after that, as required (but not more often than yearly after two years of such handicap).
-Determination of eligibility under this provision will be made by BCBSNE.
+An extension of coverage request must be received within 31 days of the end of the month in which the child reaches age 26 and after that, as required (but not more often than yearly after two years of such handicap).
+Determination of eligibility under this provision will be made by BCBSNE, subject to meeting the requirements above and meeting the disability standards and criteria stated in this paragraph.
 Any extended coverage under this paragraph will be subject to all other provisions of the Contract.